redpelicans/kontrolo/README.md

 ```

-Now inside our react components, we can check if action or route is authorized like this :
+Now inside our react components, we can check if an action or a route is authorized:

 ```